awsdocs/amazon-rekognition-developer-guide/doc_source/recognize-faces-in-a-video-stream.md

 **To recognize faces in a video stream \(AWS SDK\)**

-1. If you haven't already, create an IAM service role to give Rekognition Video access to your Kinesis video streams and your Kinesis data streams\.
+1. If you haven't already, create an IAM service role to give Amazon Rekognition Video access to your Kinesis video streams and your Kinesis data streams\.
 Note the ARN\.
 For more information, see [Giving Access to Your Kinesis Video Streams and Kinesis Data Streams](api-streaming-video-roles.md#api-streaming-video-roles-all-stream)\.

 1. [Create a collection](create-collection-procedure.md) and note the collection identifier you used\.